OpenCTI-Platform/opencti/docs/docs/index.md

 Welcome to the OpenCTI Documentation space.
 Here you will be able to find all documents, meeting notes and presentations about the platform.

+**Thanks also to take a look at the [releases notes](https://github.com/OpenCTI-Platform/opencti/releases) for important information about release and deployment**

 !!! tip "Need more help?"

     We are doing our best to keep this documentation complete, accurate and up to date.

     If you still have questions or you find something which is not sufficiently explained, join the [Filigran Community on Slack](https://community.filigran.io).

 ## Introduction